 2012: Trayvon Martin, 17, is shot and killed during a violent encounter with neighborhood watch coordinator George Zimmerman in Sanford, Florida.
 Zimmerman had visible injuries and claimed he was acting in self-defense when he shot Martin.
 On April 11, 2012, Zimmerman was charged with second-degree murder.
 Allegations of racist motivation for both the shooting and police conduct, the initial decision not to charge Zimmerman, and questions about Florida's "Stand Your Ground" law brought the case to national and international attention.
 On July 13, 2013, his trial for second-degree murder and manslaughter ended in acquittal.

 2009: Former Serbian president Milan Milutinovic is acquitted by the International Criminal Tribunal for the former Yugoslavia regarding war crimes during the Kosovo War.
 The court ruled that Milutinovic had "no direct control over the Yugoslav army," instead placing the blame for the alleged crimes on Slobodan Miloševic.

 2002: The Bee Gees play what is to be their final concert, performing at Miami Beach's Love and Hope Ball, a benefit for the Diabetes Research Institute Foundation.
-Barry and Robin Gibb would retire the band's name in January 2003 following the unexpected death of brother Maurice Gibb, although the brothers would reform and perform again in 2009.
-The group, (top to bottom) Barry, Robin and Maurice Gibb, is seen here in 1978.
+Barry Gibb (left) and Robin Gibb (center) would retire the band's name in January 2003 following the unexpected death of brother Maurice Gibb (right), although the brothers would reform and perform again in 2009.

 2002: Actor Lawrence Tierney, best known for movies such as "Dillinger," "Born to Kill," "The Greatest Show on Earth," "Tough Guys Don't Dance" and "Reservoir Dogs," dies of pneumonia at the age of 82 in Los Angeles, California.

 1997: The Beatles take home three Grammy Awards, one less than the group had received during the entire time they were together, winning two for "Free as a Bird" and another for their "Anthology" video.